mbarcia/CSV-Payments-PoC/docs/annotations/pipeline-step.md

 - `inboundMapper`: The inbound mapper class for this pipeline service/step - handles conversion from gRPC to domain types (using MapStruct-based unified Mapper interface)
 - `outboundMapper`: The outbound mapper class for this pipeline service/step - handles conversion from domain to gRPC types (using MapStruct-based unified Mapper interface)
 - `autoPersist`: When true, the input gets written to the DB during transformation (immutable architecture)
-- `runOnVirtualThreads`: When true, runs on virtual threads for I/O-bound operations
+- `runOnVirtualThreads`: Whether to offload server processing to virtual threads, i.e. for I/O-bound operations
 - `recoverOnFailure`: When true, enables dead letter queue (DLQ) support for error handling
 - `backpressureBufferCapacity`: Buffer capacity when using BUFFER strategy
 - `backpressureStrategy`: Backpressure strategy (BUFFER, DROP, or ERROR)